-This is an SD card interface which acts as the permanent data storage device for all collected data written by the CPLD.
+DAISI includes an SD card interface which acts as the permanent data storage device for all collected data written by the CPLD.
 This data includes the CdTe sensor analog voltages, detector and electronics temperature data, regulator voltage levels, and system status.
-Data is written to the SD card in 512 byte data blocks at a rate of 0.386 MB/s.
-Industrial temperature grade SD cards hardened for x-ray exposure are utilized for this system, with two SD cards being utilized simultaneously for data redundancy.
-The data stored in the SD card is retrieved after the flight and examined utilizing PC-side software for scientific analysis.
+Data is written to the SD card in 512-byte data blocks at a rate of 0.386 MB/s.
+Industrial temperature grade SD cards hardened for x-ray exposure are employed for this system, with two SD cards utilized simultaneously for the purpose of data redundancy.
+Data stored via SD card is retrieved after the flight and examined with PC-side software for scientific analysis.